vratskyi/vratskyi.github.io/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is a fork of [vratskyi.github.io](https://github.com/vratskyi/vratskyi.github.io/tree/master) and is licensed under the terms provided in the LICENSE file.
+Please note the additional commercial restrictions that apply to the use of this software.

 ## 🧞 Commands